MSc colleges in Delhi: Eligibility Criteria

 To apply for an MSc programme in Delhi, students are generally required to have a B.Sc. degree in a relevant field from a recognised university, with at least 50–60% marks in their undergraduate studies.
 Most universities, such as Delhi University (DU), Jawaharlal Nehru University (JNU), and Jamia Millia Islamia (JMI), admit students through the CUET-PG entrance exam, while some colleges also provide merit-based admission to their own graduates.
 The exact requirements differ depending on the subject — for example, M.Sc.
 Chemistry applicants should have studied Chemistry and Mathematics, whereas M.Sc.
 Computer Science candidates need a background in Computer Science or a related discipline.
 Relaxation in eligibility marks is available for students from SC, ST, OBC, and EWS categories in accordance with government regulations.

 Emerging trends

-In fact, MSc education in Delhi has been advancing in a noticeable direction, which is mainly characterized by interdisciplinary learning, collaboration with certain industries, and the application of modern technologies for both teaching and research, over the last few years.
-The universities now starting to gradually reorganize their courses according to the NEP 2020's approach of mixed disciplines, flexibility in educational terms, and measurable learning outcomes.
+MSc education in Delhi has been advancing in a direction of which is mainly characterized by interdisciplinary learning, collaboration with certain industries, and the application of modern technologies for both teaching and research.
+The universities has started to gradually reorganize their courses according to the NEP 2020's approach of mixed disciplines, flexibility in educational terms, and measurable learning outcomes.

-Besides that, the demand for people with qualifications in upcoming scientific domains is steadily increasing, and thus, prestigious institutions like IIT Delhi, Jamia Millia Islamia, and the University of Delhi have opened up new MSc specializations in Data Analytics, Artificial Intelligence in Science, Climate Studies, and Computational Biology, among others.
+Besides that, the demand for people with qualifications in upcoming scientific domains is steadily increasing, and thus, institutions like IIT Delhi, Jamia Millia Islamia, and the University of Delhi have opened up new MSc specializations in Data Analytics, Artificial Intelligence in Science, Climate Studies, and Computational Biology, among others.
 These offerings demonstrate the transformation in both academic and industrial requirements and thus, prepare students for careers that are research-oriented and technology-based.